dawelab/Breakage-Fusion-Bridge/README.md

 ### Step 7:

 This step runs Sniffles and Severus on the chromosome 4 and SNP filtered chromosome 4 alignments.
 Manual variant calling with by coverage analysis and split read identification in IGV is still incredibly useful.
-Calling large and nested SVs in a heterogeneous and repetative genome like Maize is quite challenging!
+Calling large and nested SVs in a heterogeneous and repetitive genome like maize is quite challenging!

 ## SV Plots